Youth Relations & Organizational Equity Manager Trimease K Carter, LMSW

 Examples of Assessment Results

-The Wholespire REI Organizational Assessment showed where they are doing well and revealed areas that needed to be addressed.
-For example, on the staff inclusion survey employees indicated some of the areas the organization is doing well in are:
+Our REI Organizational Assessment showed us where we are doing well and revealed areas that needed to be addressed.
+For example, on our staff inclusion survey employees indicated some of the areas we are doing well in are:

 • Diversity, equity, and inclusion are important to our staff.

-• Staff feel respected and valued by leadership and teammates, despite their differences.
+• Our staff feel respected and valued by leadership and teammates, despite their differences.

-• Staff can voice contrary opinions without fear of negative consequences.
+• Our staff can voice contrary opinions without fear of negative consequences.

 • Wholespire shows that diversity, equity, and inclusion is important through its actions.